-You should note, although it's not a shortcut, that you can find the Zoom Control box in the upper-right corner of your screen - if you open the Edit bar (choose Window Toolbars Edit Bar).
+You should note, although it's not a shortcut, that you can find the Zoom Control box in the upper-right corner of the Stage - when the Edit bar is open (choose Window Toolbars Edit Bar if necessary).
 Click the arrow and choose a zoom factor to zoom in and out.
 Zooming doesn't change the actual size of objects - it just makes them look bigger or smaller.